Ray Foley: Today FM career

-In 2004, at the age of 23, Foley moved to Today FM and began presenting late night show, The Blast, from 22:00 to 00:00, Monday to Thursday, with his college friend, JP Gilbourne, from Dundalk.
+In 2004 Foley moved to Today FM and began presenting late night show, The Blast with his college friend, JP Gilbourne, from Dundalk.
 Foley and JP regularly filled-in for Ray D'Arcy, Tony Fenton and Tom Dunne during this time.
 When the radio schedule was changed in 2006, Foley moved to a midday slot, which was vacated by Tony Fenton.
 Foley was disciplined by Irish authorities when he broadcast the Lily Allen song "Fuck You Very Much" on lunchtime radio in 2008.

-Today FM afternoon show (2006–2012)
+Today FM afternoon show (2006–2012, 2022-present)

-For 6 years Foley broadcast during the 12:00 to 14:30 time slot on Today FM, directly after The Ray D'Arcy Show.
+For 6 years Foley broadcast during the afternoon on Today FM, directly after The Ray D'Arcy Show.
 The tagline for the show was "Just a bit of fun for your lunchtime, nothing too serious".
-The show consisted of taking calls from listeners on random topics, chart music and some regular spots, along with the National Lunchtime News from 12:45 to 13:00.
+The show consisted of taking calls from listeners on random topics, chart music and some regular spots, along with the National Lunchtime News.
 Sometimes contributors included Ann Gleeson, Alan Metcalfe (Funky Phone Boy Al) and reviewer Eoghan Doherty (Nordy Eoghan).

+Following a nearly decade long hiatus from the station, Foley and Gilbourne returned to Today FM to present Ray Foley on weekday afternoon from the 14th of February 2022.

 Essential Rock Anthems

-In 2009, Foley and JP presented The Essential Rock Anthems in "The Essential..." slot on Sunday Nights 19:00 – 20:00.
-This was so popular, that they presented two further shows, which then became a regular almost monthly feature of the slot.
+In 2009, Foley and JP presented The Essential Rock Anthems in "The Essential..." slot on Sunday nights.
+They presented two further shows, which then became a regular almost monthly feature of the slot.
 In November 2009, Ray Foley and JP's Essential Rock Anthems CD was launched, a two-CD collection, including tracks from artists such as Meat Loaf, Therapy?, Pixies, Thin Lizzy, Whitesnake, Motörhead, Placebo, Blondie, Radiohead, The Knack, Status Quo, The Jam and Journey.

 98FM (2012–2015)

 On 12 October 2012, it was announced that Ray and JP were leaving Today FM to host the breakfast show on 98FM.
-Following their departure from the station, former evening presenter KC started as their replacement.

 On 22 December 2015 the Irish Independent reported that his 98FM show would finish up on 24 December.
 He has since been replaced by Steven Cooper and Luke O'Faolain.

-TV3 career
+TV3/Virgin Media career

-Foley eventually broke into television.
+Foley moved into television presentation.
 He became the Irish Paddy McGuinness by presenting Take Me Out.
 Seán Munsanje from Xposé took him shopping to style him for the job.
-He was also mentioned in relation to The Apprentice.
+He was also mentioned in relation to The Apprentice: You're Fired!.

+From 2015 to 2022, Foley presented the Friday edition of The 6 O'Clock Show on the renamed Virgin Media One.

+He has since occasionally presented Ireland AM.